How to Start a Self-Catering Business

 Incorporate Your Self-Catering Business

 Most states require any food business to obtain a myriad licenses, insurance and permits, including, but not limited to: liquor licenses, unemployment insurance, worker’s comp insurance, food handlers permit, etc…And, you will also need to incorporate your business so you can pay taxes.
 If you are just starting out, you may be able to use your social security number.
 If you incorporate, your business will be assigned and EIN number.
-Read on for the nuts and bolts of starting your own small business.

 Hire Catering Staff